 Difference between Active Minutes and Fitbit Active Zone Minutes?

 Previously Fitbit wearables used active minutes to measure the intensity of your workout.
 You were given active minutes for every moment you move, irrespective of your workout intensity.
-Heart rate was not taking into consideration in active minutes.
+Heart rate was not taken into consideration in active minutes.

 On the other hand, in active Zone Minutes, you were given heart rate points based on your intensity/heart rate zone.
 This is more effective in assessing your overall fitness compared with active zone minutes.